wormhole-foundation/example-wormhole-lending/example-2/README.md

 After installing yarn, you should:

+1. Navigate to the 'example-2/evm' folder.
-1. run `make build`--This will install Forge (a standard EVM development toolkit that allows tests to be written in Solidity) and the necessary node modules.
+2. run `make build`--This will install Forge (a standard EVM development toolkit that allows tests to be written in Solidity) and the necessary node modules.
 It will also compile the smart contract code.
-2. run `make test`--This will compile and then run all the tests, which are defined in `example-2/evm/test/Hub.t.sol`.
+3. run `make test`--This will compile and then run all the tests, which are defined in `example-2/evm/test/Hub.t.sol`.
 This will take a bit the first time and should print the results of the tests as well as some logs output in the terminal.

 ## Cross-chain design and testing in localnet